deliriousintent/cryogenic-fluid-cosmology/README.md

 ---

-### **2. Scope and Boundaries (What this Framework Is and Is Not)**
+### **2. Scope and Boundaries**

-To prevent conflation with historical "Aether" theories or anti-relativistic models, we explicitly define the boundaries of this proposal:
+To ensure conceptual clarity, we define the strict limits of this framework:

-*   **It IS:** A phenomenological extension of General Relativity that treats the vacuum as a physical superfluid medium (SVT) rather than pure geometry.
+*   **It IS:** A phenomenological model treating the vacuum as a physical superfluid medium (SVT) to derive MOND-like effects from thermodynamics.
 *   **It IS NOT:** A rejection of General Relativity within the Solar System.
-We posit that GR is the correct effective theory for the "High-Pressure / High-Temperature" limit (Standard Vacuum), just as the Ideal Gas Law is correct for gases above their condensation point.
+We posit that GR is the correct effective theory for the "High-Temperature" limit ($T > T_c$), just as the Ideal Gas Law is correct for gases above their condensation point.
-*   **It IS:** A proposal that "Dark Matter" is a **Thermodynamic Phase State** ($T < 2.7K$) of standard baryonic matter, governed by fluid dynamics.
+*   **It IS:** A proposal that "Dark Matter" is a **Thermodynamic Phase State** of standard baryonic matter ($T < 2.7K$) governed by fluid dynamics.
-*   **It IS NOT:** A proposal for "Electric Universe" cosmology.
-The "Heavy Dust" described here is a dielectric insulator; the "Superconductivity" refers strictly to zero gravitational viscosity (superfluidity), not electrical charge.
+*   **It IS NOT:** A "Theory of Everything" or a replacement for the Standard Model of Particle Physics.
+It addresses only the gravitational and vacuum-energy sectors.

 ---